 We delivered events

 Our Young Alumni Program Official Launch Party was held at Perth’s Flour Factory in November 2017 and attracted 250 registrations.
-Along with a welcome presentation from the YAAB, guests enjoyed networking, live music, decedent grazing tables and drinks.
+Along with a welcome presentation from the YAAB, guests enjoyed networking, live music, decadent grazing tables and drinks.
 Photo credit: Samuel Hesketh.

 In 2018, we held four young alumni events, including our inaugural Young Alumni Leadership Breakfast at Curtin St Georges Terrace in May.
 We were delighted to have four inspirational graduates to share their leadership journeys: